hugollm/rebel/README.md

 ## Transactions

-Rebel ships with as nice syntax for transactions:
+Rebel ships with a nice syntax for transactions:

 ```python
 with db.transaction():